Thalassocracy: Europe and the Mediterranean

-One of the earliest known thalassocracies appears to have been that of Minoan Crete.
-Writing in the 5th-century Thucydides records that Minos "according to tradition" created a navy to dominate the islands of the Cyclades and the Aegean Sea.
-Whether this force was for the purpose of direct colonial occupation, elimination of pirate raiding or simple trading facilitation remains uncertain.
+One of the earliest documented thalassocracies centred on Minoan Crete.
+Writing in the 5th-century, Thucydides records that Minos "according to tradition" created a navy to dominate the islands of the Cyclades and the Aegean Sea.
+Whether this force was for the purpose of direct colonial occupation, elimination of pirate raiding or simple trading-facilitation remains uncertain.

-Later ancient maritime-centered or seaborne powers in the Mediterranean include Phoenicians, Athens (Delian League), Carthage, Liburnians and to a lesser degree Aegina and Rhodes.
+Later ancient maritime-centered or seaborne powers in the Mediterranean include the Phoenicians, Athens (the Delian League), Carthage, Liburnians and to a lesser degree the Ptolemaic kingdom, Corinth, Ancient Syracuse, Aegina, Rhodes and other ancient Greek states.

-The Middle Ages saw multiple thalassocracies, often land-based empires which controlled areas of the sea, the best known of them were the Republic of Venice, the Republic of Genoa and the Republic of Pisa; the others were: the Duchy of Amalfi, the Republic of Ancona, the Republic of Ragusa, the Duchy of Gaeta and the Republic of Noli.
+The Middle Ages saw multiple thalassocracies, often land-based empires which controlled areas of the sea; the best-known of them included the Republic of Venice, the Republic of Genoa and the Republic of Pisa; others were: the Duchy of Amalfi, the Republic of Ancona, the Republic of Ragusa, the Duchy of Gaeta and the Republic of Noli.
 They were known as maritime republics, controlling trade and territories in the Mediterranean Sea for centuries.
-These contacts were not only commercial, but also cultural and artistic.
-They also had an essential role in the Crusades.
+Their contacts were not only commercial, but also cultural and artistic.
+They also played an essential role in the Crusades; and the very name of the Crusader states in the Levant: Outremer (overseas) suggests a "Frankish" thalassocracy.

-The Venetian republic was conventionally divided in the fifteenth century into the Dogado of Venice and the Lagoon, the Stato di Terraferma of Venetian holdings in northern Italy, and the Stato da Màr of the Venetian outlands bound by the sea.
+The Venetian republic was conventionally divided in the fifteenth century into the Dogado of Venice and the Lagoon, the Stato di Terraferma of Venetian holdings on land in northern Italy, and the Stato da Màr of the Venetian outlands bound by the sea.
 According to the French historian Fernand Braudel, Venice was a scattered empire, a trading-post empire forming a long capitalist antenna.